Other Filters¶

 {{ post.published_at|date_modify("+1 day")|date("m/d/Y") }}

-filter accepts strings (it must be in a format supported
+The date_modify filter accepts strings (it must be in a format supported

 by the strtotime function) or DateTime instances.
 You can easily combine